-Inventories in the governmental funds are composed of land held for redevelopment or resale and are stated at cost.
+Inventories in the governmental funds are composed of land held for redevelopment or resale and are stated at the lower of cost or market.

 G. Unrestricted and Restricted Assets

 In cases in which both unrestricted and restricted assets are available to finance an expense or program, the Agency's policy is to utilize restricted assets first whenever possible.